curtisgreene/cocktail-cli-app/README.md

 When a user inputs the name of cocktail, our program will first search the database for a drink that matches that name, regardless of case.
 If it finds a match, then it will return the relevant data back to the user.

 If that request to the database returns nil, then that name is sent to the API.
-We are reaching into the API with precision to find only that drinks data.
+We are reaching into the API with precision to find only that drink's data.
 We pull that data down and organize it in our database.
 Then the program runs the same methods to display the relevant data back to the user.

 If the drink name isn't found in our database OR the API, we return an error message back to the user and ask for another request.